 - Community Engagement: museum installations, community-based workshops, and other initiatives to more fully engage publics outside of the academy in our work.

-To facilitate this work, the ARSP hired a new project coordinator, Alison Furlong, to assist the co-PIs in managing all aspects of the project’s work, as well as a digital archivist to oversee the long-term maintenance and preservation of the ARSP audio archive.
+To facilitate this work, the ARSP hired a new project coordinator, Alison Furlong, to assist the co-PIs in managing all aspects of the project’s work, as well as digital archivist Kate Topham, who oversees the long-term maintenance and preservation of the ARSP audio archive.

 In the meantime, the ARSP research team continues to produce new audio field recordings and exhibits, which will be added to the website over time; refine collection, documentation, and storage procedures; and deepen relationships with community members and other researchers interested in sound, religion, and the digital humanities.
 The researchers maintain a blog with regular updates on project progress, and invite further collaboration through posting opportunities on the website and through social media.
 Over the course of the grants, the ARSP has hosted multiple meetings of a national advisory board, both to solicit feedback and input on methods and products, and to ensure that the work adheres to strict ethical guidelines.
 The ARSP staff looks forward to building on these successful efforts in the years to come.